-Sarah Schuhl is a consultant specializing in professional learning communities, mathematics, assessment, school improvement, and RTI.
+Sarah Schuhl specializes in professional learning communities, mathematics, assessment, school improvement, and RTI.
 She has been a secondary mathematics teacher, high school instructional coach, and K–12 mathematics specialist.

-Sarah Schuhl is a consultant specializing in professional learning communities, mathematics, common formative and summative assessment, school improvement, and RTI.
+Sarah Schuhl specializes in professional learning communities, mathematics, common formative and summative assessment, school improvement, and RTI.
 She has been a secondary mathematics teacher, high school instructional coach, and K–12 mathematics specialist for more than 20 years.

 Sarah was instrumental in the creation of a PLC in the Centennial School District in Oregon, helping teachers make large gains in student achievement.
 She earned the Centennial School District Triple C Award in 2012.